DormantLogician/equal-language-concept/doc/Operation.md

 In this example, first item in category is an anonymous variable.

-Service references must be called with a write location - this variable may be intersected with in order to make request to service.
+Service references must be called with locations for both writing and reading - these variables may be intersected with in order to make requests to service.